Diagnose Lymphedema

 Why is an additional screening performed at the Derma Medical Clinic before each vascular ultrasound?

-We use the AngE™ ABI+ Screening because it measures blood flow in the arms, legs, and toes precisely and painlessly within a few minutes.
-Vascular problems such as calcifications or circulatory disorders often show up there first, even before symptoms arise.
-This gives you a particularly reliable examination – a diagnostic standard that is otherwise only offered in specialized vascular centers.
+We use the AngE™ ABI+ screening because it measures blood flow in the arms, legs and toes precisely and painlessly within just a few minutes.
+Vascular problems such as calcification or circulatory disorders often show up there first, even before symptoms develop.
+This gives you a particularly reliable assessment—a diagnostic standard otherwise offered only in specialized vascular centers.

 What is the Difference Between Lymphedema and Lipedema?

-, on the other hand, is a fat distribution disorder that occurs symmetrically and is often painful.
+Lymphedema mainly presents as swelling, usually on one side or asymmetrical.
+Lipedema, by contrast, is a fat distribution disorder that occurs symmetrically and is often painful.

 Who is Responsible for Lymphedema Treatment?